Skip nav to main content.

 Why is First Contact Resolution (FCR) so important?

-Managing call center agents working remotely can be challenging, but with the right tools, you can keep things running smoothly — even from afar.
+Managing contact center agents working remotely can be challenging, but with the right tools, you can keep things running smoothly — even from afar.
 Agent-to-agent and agent-to-manager internal communication is key to continue coaching and collaboration.
 Tracking agent performance and analytics will also give you all the information you need to know how your agents are working.

-What is gamification in call centers?
+What is gamification in contact centers?

 Gamification is used to boost agent morale, performance, and productivity.
 This is done by using rewards or recognition prizes as a motivator to hit benchmarks and KPI goals.
-The driving purpose for gamifying your call center is to see increased performance, creativity, collaboration between agents & managers, and help make remote staff feel like a part of the team.
+The driving purpose for gamifying your contact center is to see increased performance, creativity, collaboration between agents & managers, and help make remote staff feel like a part of the team.